andrewkhun/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This hands-on tutorial guides you through the seamless setup of an on-premises Active Directory within Azure Virtual Machines.
+Gain practical experience installing Active Directory on a Domain Controller VM and seamlessly joining a Client VM to the Domain.
+Dive into vital tasks like configuring Remote Desktop and effectively managing user accounts.
+Ensure proper resource management by confidently deleting the resource group and verifying its successful removal.

 <h2>Environments and Technologies Used</h2>